-- Typed appeal essay clearly identify your extenuating circumstances for the term in question. - Any necessary documentation that can validate your reason to appeal.
+- Typed appeal essay- clearly identify your extenuating circumstances for the term in question. - Any necessary documentation that can validate your reason to appeal.
 (Examples include: hospital records, police reports, court records, letters from your doctor, etc.) - Completed degree plan signed by your advisor- The degree plan must be filled out in completion including the semester & year each course was completed (ex.
 Fall '06) and the semester & year that you plan to complete the remaining courses need for graduation.
 Also, indicate your anticipated graduation date on the appeal.
-(Degree plans can be printed from BRTC's website). - Transcripts from all colleges attended including BRTC. (may be unofficial) $\square Appeal$ application listed on next page.
+(Degree plans can be printed from BRTC's website). - Transcripts from all colleges attended including BRTC. (may be unofficial) Appeal application listed on next page.

-Submit your appeal to the Financial Aid Office located on either the Pocahontas or Paragould campus.
+Submit your appeal to the Financial Aid Office located on either the Pocahontas or Paragould location.
+All appeals that have incomplete items listed below will not be reviewed.